builders-toronto/fdv.lol/README.md

 - Ranks tokens by FDV, volume, and traction
 - Surfaces trending memecoins worth following
 - Provides explainable badges: GOOD · WATCH · SHILL
+- Uses a variety of custom made widgets to accelerate the users MEME expertise and growth.

 ---